-Hive body is raw (has to be) the legs are pressure treated.
+Hive body is raw (it has to be) the legs are pressure treated.

-Why so big? : This is natural beekeeping the ideal size from research and the bees need enough space to store their winter supply of honey to survive the winter.
+Why so big? : This is natural beekeeping the ideal size from my researc.
+The bees need enough space to store Honey for winter (top) and space to make babies (Bottom).

-Do I have to get honey? : In the second year you can install “honey boxes” these attach to the sides and that is how we collect the honey, only if you want to.
+Do I have to get honey? : NO you don't.
+In the second year you can install “honey boxes” these attach to the sides and that is how we collect the honey, only if you want to.

 How many honey boxes do I need? : You only need if you would like honey, and you can put one, two or three on.